Priority Entrance Tickets to the Accademia Gallery and Michelangelo's David

 How To Use Your Ticket

 You will receive an email with your mobile voucher within 30-45 minutes of your purchase.
-No need to print.
-Please display the same on your mobile phone with a valid photo ID at the ticket office across the street from the museum to exchange your mobile voucher for a physical ticket, after which you can head to Priority Entrance for Reserved Ticket holders and head in.
+You need not print your voucher.
+Please display your voucher on your mobile phone with a valid photo ID at the ticket office across the street from the museum to exchange your mobile voucher for a physical ticket, after which you can head to Priority Entrance for Reserved Ticket holders and head in.
 Please note that you will still have to go through security check.

 Gallleria dell'Accademia, Via Ricasoli, 58/60, 50121 Firenze, Firenze